-A camping trip is a great way to bond with your children and going abroad adds a little bit of excitement to the mix.
+Single parent camping holidays are a great way to bond with your children and going abroad adds a little bit of excitement to the mix.
 Just think how thrilled your son would be if you suggest camping in France and all the wondrous experiences this would entail: A road trip just the two of you across a new country, where you can stop and explore whenever you feel like it.

 If you went on a camping trip as a kid, it is probable that you still remember it vividly.
 Especially, if it was your first close-up encounter with nature.
 Going camping in the woods is an excellent way to get away from the hustle and bustle of chaotic everyday life, and the daily noise of living in the city.
 Choose a location that you are both comfortable with.
 If it’s your first time camping, it is best to opt for a campsite that is not too isolated, with shops and activities readily available in case you are stuck for supplies or things to do.

 Make sure to do some research if you want to make the most of your family camping trip: The better you plan, the more you will get out of your father-son experience.
 After all, you don’t want to end up in a panic because you forgot essentials supplies needed for your memorable trip.
 Such essentials will include a tent, mallet, pegs, tent repair kit, sleeping mat and bags, pillows, a child-friendly first aid kit, torch, cooking utensils and more.
 You can find detailed packing lists quite easily online if you are not entirely sure what you should pack.

 A cross-country adventure